SAP-samples/btp-ai-sustainability-bootcamp/prerequisites/prerequisites.md

 # SAP AI Core exercises - Linux, MacOS

 These instructions are for MacOS or Linux users.
-If you are a Windows user, please check out Windows instructions [here](./prerequisites_win.md).
+If you are a Windows user, please check out the Windows instructions [here](./prerequisites_win.md).

 ## Prerequisites